-ELIGIBILITY: Local education agencies, charter schools and serving students in
+ELIGIBILITY: Local education agencies, charter schools and innovative school

-Kindergarten through 4th grade in the 2019-20 school year.
+2019-20 school year.

 FORMULA: Funds shall be allocated as follows:

 \$35,000,000 shall be allotted based on the projected number of students, who were in 2nd or 3rd grade during the 2019-20 school year, and not on track to meet year end expectations in reading.